cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

             /opt/aws/bin/cfn-init -v -s ${AWS::StackName} --region ${AWS::Region} -r TutorialDatabaseServer
 ```

-Documentation for the `cfn-init` is [available on the CloudFormation site][48].
+Documentation for `cfn-init` is [available on the CloudFormation site][48].
 You can see in the example above that we call the script with the name of our stack, the stack's deployment region and the name of our server.
 When the script runs it will inspect the `Metadata` property that we set at the the beginning of our instance stanza and will carry out those tasks.
 For this instance, the initialization script will add that new file to `/etc/profile.d` with our custom environment variables.

 And that's it...
 For our database server.
 We need to do pretty much the same thing for our web server.